-In 2008, 628 acres of invasive plants were treated by hand or with herbicides (Figure 1).
-Many of these acres were treated 2 to 4 times for repeat control of various species.
+In 2009, 745 acres of invasive plants were treated by hand or with herbicides (Figure 1).
+Many of these acres were treated 2 to 3 times for repeat control of various species.
 West Coast Wildlands maintains daily record sheets for all invasive species work conducted on the Mountain.
-This included a 300 acre wildland burn occurred on San Bruno Mountain in June of 2008 that covered Owl and Buckeye Canyons as well as part of the East Ridge Trail.
+This includes a 300 acre wildland burn on San Bruno Mountain in June of 2008 that covered Owl and Buckeye Canyons as well as part of the East Ridge Trail and the addition of 185 acres deeded to San Mateo County Parks Department in 2008.
 The Owl and Buckeye Cyn burned mostly coastal scrub and the coastal grassland burn was south of the Ridge Trail East.
-These areas are considered prime habitat for the Mission Blue and Callippe Silverspot Butterflies.
+These areas are considered prime habitat for the Mission Blue and Callippe Silverspot Butterflies as are the deeded properties.

-In 2008, the greatest efforts went into treating invasive species within key butterfly habitat areas on the Southslope, Northeast Ridge, Owl and Buckeye Canyons, the Saddle, Juncus Ravine, the Ridge Trail, Pointe Pacific, the Hill West of Quarry, West Peak, and Wax Myrtle Ravine.
+The greatest efforts went into treating invasive species within key butterfly habitat areas on the South slope, Northeast Ridge, Owl and Buckeye Canyons, the Saddle, Juncus Ravine, the Ridge Trail, Pointe Pacific, the Hill West of Quarry, West Peak, and Wax Myrtle Ravine.
 In addition, roadside and trailside areas along Radio Road, Old Ranch Road and Guadalupe Canyon Parkway were treated due to the high rate of recurring weed invasions of these disturbed areas (Figure 1).
 Two new sites were added to this years scope that included Ice House Hill (Callippe Silverspot habitat) and Preservation Parcel (Ohlone Indian archeological site and wetland habitat) both located at the eastern section of the Park.

-The following invasive plant species were treated in 2008:
+The following invasive plant species were treated in 2009:

 Table 1.
-Invasive Species treated on San Bruno Mountain by West Coast Wildlands in 2008.
+Invasive Species treated on San Bruno Mountain by West Coast Wildlands in 2009.